Ujung Bocur surf break South Sumatra

 The best swells seem to be those that explode into the Indian ocean off the east coast of Africa.

-The WSL Krui Pro takes place in June so you need to plan around this event.
+The WSL Krui Pro takes place in May or June so you need to plan around this event.

 Surfing off season – October to May

-It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra from a more Southerly to South Easterly direction.
+It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra.
 In general swell consistency and size begins dropping off mid September as the Southern Ocean winds down.

 September to November